Instructions to Authors

 - social policy, advocacy, and administration

-Manuscripts for full-length articles may not exceed 20 pages, including all references and tables.
+Manuscripts for full-length articles may not exceed 20 pages, including all components.
 The entire review process is anonymous.
 At least three reviewers critique each manuscript; after which the editor-in-chief makes a decision, taking those reviews into account.

 Practice Update presents perspectives, innovations, reports, and updates related to social work practice.
 The purpose is to inform practitioners of methods to expand upon existing practice.
 Case vignettes are welcomed; however, the major emphases should be placed on analysis of practice and the evidence of effectiveness.
 Manuscripts may be more descriptive than analytical and do not require the depth of documentation necessary for full-length articles.
 Manuscripts are reviewed anonymously in the same process used for articles.
 The maximum length for Practice Update submissions is seven pages.